International School Award

 A Powerpoint presentation about the visit can be viewed here.

-On-going projects to promote global awareness in the classroom at Friends’ School
+Other projects to promote global awareness in the classroom at Friends’ School

-In March 2016 a group of pupils and staff from Friends’ will go to Romania to work on a building project with Habitat for Humanity.
+In March 2016 a group of pupils and staff from Friends’ travelled to Romania to work on a building project with Habitat for Humanity.
 The link between Friends’ and the Charity is now well established and the Sixth Form take a course on fundraising, culminating in a community service building project.